Natural vs Synthetic Fabrics—Durability Comparison

 So, with all that being said, does the type of fabric affect how long it lasts?

 Yes, the type of fabric does play a role, but the quality and care are more crucial.
 High-quality fabrics, whether natural or synthetic, tend to last longer than lower-quality ones.
 It’s similar to how the best natural foods might spoil sooner but offers better nutrition; high-quality natural fabrics might wear out faster but offer greater comfort and sustainability.
-On the other hand, synthetic fabrics like polyester can be very durable, but their quality and environmental impact can vary.
+On the other hand, synthetic fabrics like polyester can be very durable, but their quality and environmental impact of textiles can vary.

 When choosing between natural and synthetic fabrics, think about your needs, preferences, and values.